treeverse/lakeFS/docs/integrations/airflow.md

        task_id='sense_commit'
    )
    ```
-1. `FileSensor` waits until a given file is present in a branch.
+1. `FileSensor` waits until a given file is present on a branch.

    ```python
    task_sense_file = FileSensor(